42-AI/bootcamp_data-engineering/day03/day03.md

 Amazon Web Services started in 2005 and it now delivers nearly 2000 services.
 Due to the large number of services and the maturity of AWS, it is a better option to start learning cloud computing.

-If you never heard about the Cloud, do not worry!
-We will go step by step to learn what the cloud is and how to use it.
+If you never heard about the Cloud before, do not worry!
+You will learn step by step what the Cloud is and how to use it.

 ## Notions of the day